uselagoon/aergia-controller/README.md

 * allowing user agents via a `/lists/allowedagents` file which is a single line per entry of useragents or regex patterns to match against.
 These must be `go` based regular expressions.
 * blocking user agents via a `/lists/blockedagents` file which is a single line per entry of useragents or regex patterns to match against.
 These must be `go` based regular expressions.

-There are also annotations that can be added to specific `Kind: Ingress` objects that allow for user agent allow or blocking.
+There are also annotations that can be added to the namespace, or individual `Kind: Ingress` objects that allow for user agent allow or blocking.
 * `idling.amazee.io/allowed-agents` - a comma separated list of user agents or regex patterns to allow.
 * `idling.amazee.io/blocked-agents` - a comma separated list of user agents or regex patterns to block.